DataFire/Integrations/integrations/generated/amazonaws_elasticmapreduce/README.md

   region: ""
 });

-amazonaws_elasticmapreduce.AddInstanceFleet({
-  "ClusterId": "",
-  "InstanceFleet": {
-    "InstanceFleetType": ""
-  }
-}).then(data => {
+.then(data => {
   console.log(data);
 });
 ```

 ## Description

-Amazon EMR is a web service that makes it easy to process large amounts of data efficiently.
-Amazon EMR uses Hadoop processing combined with several AWS products to do tasks such as web indexing, data mining, log file analysis, machine learning, scientific simulation, and data warehousing.
+Amazon EMR is a web service that makes it easier to process large amounts of data efficiently.
+Amazon EMR uses Hadoop processing combined with several AWS services to do tasks such as web indexing, data mining, log file analysis, machine learning, scientific simulation, and data warehouse management.

 ## Actions